 2) Atoms are neutrally-charged.

-According to this model, an atom consist of a sphere of positive matter within which electrostatic forces determined the positioning of the negatively charged corpuscles.
-This fact explains the overall neutral charge of the atom, Thomson proposed that the corpuscles were distributed in a uniform sea of positive charge, in which they are scattered like “the plums in a pudding”.
+According to this model, an atom consists of a sphere of positive matter within which electrostatic forces determine the positioning of the negatively charged corpuscles.
+This fact explains the overall neutral charge of the atom.
+Thomson proposed that the corpuscles were distributed in a uniform sea of positive charge, in which they are scattered like “the plums in a pudding.”

 The plum pudding model usefully inspired his student, Ernest Rutherford, to further explore the composition of atoms.
-As well, the Thomson model of the atom were useful predecessors of the more correct Rutherford model of the atom and especially the solar-system-like Bohr model of the atom.
-There were several problems, that could not be explained by this model.
-The most important experiments, which lead to the need to formulate another model, was the Geiger-Marsden Experiments (also called the Rutherford gold foil experiment).
+The Thomson model of the atom was the useful predecessor of the correct Rutherford model of the atom, especially the solar-system-like Bohr model of the atom.
+This model could not explain several problems.
+The most important experiment, which led to the need to formulate another model, was the Geiger-Marsden Experiments (also called the Rutherford gold foil experiment).